clitic/vsd/README.md

 ## Alternatives

-Here is a list of alternatives to vsd:
+List of alternatives to vsd:

 1. [N_m3u8DL-RE](https://github.com/nilaoda/N_m3u8DL-RE) is the best alternative to vsd.
+It also supports live playlist which vsd doesn't but it doesn't come with features like *capture* and *collect*.
+Also, CENC encrypted playlist decryption is slow.
 2. [N_m3u8DL-CLI](https://github.com/nilaoda/N_m3u8DL-CLI) is good but it is not cross platform.
 3. [m3u8-downloader](https://github.com/llychao/m3u8-downloader) is also good but it has very few customizable options.
 4. [webvideo-downloader](https://github.com/jaysonlong/webvideo-downloader) opens websites using chrome and captures the m3u8 links and then downloads it.
 A similar functionality can achieved with vsd too by using *capture* and *collect* subcommands.